serdarbsgn/gyrowheel/readme.md

 I think you wouldn't use this in any other game than a racing game, so keep in mind that.

 I'm thinking of improving this further, to fully emulate a controller at some point.
 It has all the buttons of an XBOX 360 controller now.
 Apk should run on devices that are Android 8 or above.

 Currently working on Bluetooth Low Energy mode.
+This I couldn't manage, connection attempt between Windows and Android BLE GATT server fails and i couldn't fix it.

+At the bottom of the screen, there's an edit layout button to let you drag and drop buttons to wherever you please even outside if you don't want to use those,
+Then use the switch next to the edit button to use your layout of buttons in gamepad mode.